thirdtank/brut/brutrb.com/tutorial.md

 +     a(href: BlogPostEditorPage.routing) { "Write New Blog Post" }
 ```

-Although `BlogPostEditorPage` doesn't take any query string parameters or have any dynamic parts of its route, using `.routing` will be more consistent as the app grows.
+All page classes have a `.routing` method.
+By using this instead of building a URL ourselves, we get some advantages:

+* If we rename or remove `BlogPostEditorPage`, any page referencing it will generate a nice, easy-to-understand error.
+* `routing` can manage query strings and anchors in a safe way, plus it can check that if a page has
+required routing parameters (e.g. the `123` in `/posts/123`), that they are provided.

-With this change, you can now click the link and see the `BlogPostEditorPage`'s HTML:
+With this change, you can now click the link and see the `BlogPostEditorPage`'s template we saw earlier.

-XXXX

-Before we change the HTML, we'll need to describe our form as a *form class*.
-In Brut, forms are managed with classes, and they are provided to a *handler* which handles the submission and provides a response (like a controller in Rails, if you are familiar).
+Most of the `BlogPostEditorPage`'s HTML will be a form to submit a new blog post.
+While we could write that using HTML, Brut makes life easier by allowing the use of a *form class* to do it, which also will describe the data to be submitted to the server.
+This data is handled by a *handler*.

 ### Create a Form and Handler

 A form gets submitted to a URL, and Brut routes that submission to a handler.
 To create both a form class and a handler, we'll use `bin/scaffold form`, giving it the URL to respond on.

-In this case, we'll use the URL `/new_blog_post`:
+In this case, we'll use the URL `/new_blog_post`.
+Stop your server and run this command:

 ```bash
 bin/scaffold form /new_blog_post